thetonymaster/thetonymaster.github.io/_posts/2015-11-02-competing-consumers.markdown

 {% endraw %}
 {% endhighlight %}

-After finishing the `Worker` and the `WorkerQueue` implementation, its needed to wrap up those parts and ensure they are working, even after a work failed, to achieve this `Supervisor` instances are used, the configuration is pretty straightforward, one is needed for the workers, and another one supervises the Worker supervisor and the queue. for qhe worker supervisor, the arguments needed are are how many workers will be spawned and the time, which along which a given time frame, will define how many restarts of a process is allowed in how much time.
+After finishing the `Worker` and the `WorkerQueue` implementation, its needed to wrap up those parts and ensure they are working, even after a work failed, to achieve this `Supervisor` instances are used, the configuration is pretty straightforward, one is needed for the workers, and another one supervises the Worker supervisor and the queue. for the worker supervisor, the arguments needed are are how many workers will be spawned and the time, which along which a given time frame, will define how many restarts of a process is allowed in how much time.

 {% highlight elixir %}
 defmodule Workers.WorkerSupervisor do